By

 2. Retrofitting is a pain

-Unfortunately, like most sites out there today, our site hadn’t been created with accessibility in mind, so we were faced with the somewhat daunting task of fixing problems across a couple hundred pages (many of them blog posts).
+Unfortunately, like most sites today, our site wasn’t created with accessibility in mind, so we were faced with the somewhat daunting task of fixing problems across a couple hundred pages (many of them blog posts).

 We prioritized our efforts to maximize our impact:

-2. Fix shared components (i.e. anything with an impact across many pages) including css, templates, global navigation, and footers.
+- Fix shared components (i.e., anything that impacts many pages), including CSS, templates, global navigation, and footers.

 We’ve made great progress so far, but the work is ongoing.